taowen/awesome-lowcode/on-the-criteria-to-be-used-in-decomposing-systems-into-modules/README.md

 If we are not careful the second decomposition will prove to be much less efficient.
 If each of the "functions" is actually implemented as a procedure with an elaborate calling sequence there will be a great deal of such calling due to the repeated switching between modules.
 The first decomposition will not suffer from this problem because there is relatively infrequent transfer of control between modules.

 To save the procedure call overhead yet gain the advantages that we have seen above we must implement these modules in an unusual way.
 In many cases the routines will be best inserted into the code by an assembler; in other cases, highly specialized and efficient transfers would be inserted.
 To successfully and efficiently make use of the second type of decomposition will require a tool by means of which programs may be written as if the functions were subroutines but assembled by whatever implementation is appropriate.
 If such a technique is used, the separation between modules may not be clear in the final code.
 For that reason additional, program modification, features would also be useful.
 In other words, the other representations of the program (which were mentioned earlier) must be maintained in the machine together with a machine supported mapping between them.

+# A SECOND EXAMPLE: A MARKOV ALGORITHM TRANSLATOR

+Although the first example makes most of the points of this paper it will be useful to look briefly at a somewhat different example.
+This one is a translator intended to execute Markov Algorithms.
+Markov Algorithms have been described in numerous places; the description of them as a programming language is best found in Galler and Perils [6].
+For those who are not familiar with them, Markov Algorithms might be described as a poor man's SNOBOL.
+The only memory in the machine is a character string (always expandable if needed).
+The algorithm is described by a set of rules.
+Each rule consists of a pattern to be matched and a substitution part specifying a string to be used to replace the matched wtring.
+The sequencing rule is that the first rule which can be applied (its pattern matches) is applied at the leftmost part of the register where it will match.
+When the substitution is complete, the first applicable rule again applies (i.e., there is no memory of the last rule to be applied or the last change made).

+# Conventional Modularizations

+There are two conventional modularizations of this type of translator, They are:

+## 1. Interpretor